Sigma Sigma

 Sigma Sigma (ΣΣ) is a men's upperclassmen honorary fraternity at the University of Cincinnati.
 Founded in 1898, it is the oldest of such organizations at the University of Cincinnati.

+History

+Sigma Sigma was founded in the summer of 1898 by Parke Johnson, Russell Wilson, Robert Humphreys, Walter Everhardt, Charles W. Adler, Smith Hickenlooper, Andrew Hickenlooper, and Ada Innes.
+Created as a sophomore society, by 1902 Sigma Sigma had become known as an upperclassmen male organization.
+The purpose has remained the same, advancement of the University of Cincinnati, which has been carried out in many ways since the founding.

 The constitution of the organization is as follows, "The name of the organization shall be Sigma Sigma.
 All matters transacted shall be for the good of the order and of the University of Cincinnati.
 This constitution shall not be amended."

-History

-Sigma Sigma was founded in the summer of 1898 by Parke Johnson, Russell Wilson, Robert Humphreys, Walter Everhardt, Charles W. Adler, Smith Hickenlooper, Andrew Hickenlooper, and Ada Innes.
-Originally created as a sophomore society, by 1902 Sigma Sigma had become known as an upperclassmen male organization.
-The purpose has remained the same, advancement of the University of Cincinnati, which has been carried out in many ways since the founding.
+Symbols

+The society's colors are black and gold.